cece-132/jasmine_dragon/README.md

 <!-- Usage -->
 ## :eyes: Usage

-This API is an api that is going to manage a tea subscription service. a user can manage the subscriptions they are subscribed to as well as the tea's associated with that customer's subscription
+This API is an api that is going to manage a tea subscription service.
+A user can manage the subscriptions they are subscribed to as well as the tea's associated with that customer's subscription.
+Subscriptions have teas in this api.
+This is to allow the customer to have mutliple subscriptions to different types of 'Tea packages'.

 <!-- Roadmap -->
 ## :compass: Roadmap

-* [ ] An endpoint to subscribe a customer to a tea subscription
+* [x] An endpoint to subscribe a customer to a tea subscription
-* [ ] An endpoint to cancel a customer’s tea subscription
+* [x] An endpoint to cancel a customer’s tea subscription
-* [ ] An endpoint to see all of a customer’s subsciptions (active and cancelled)
+* [x] An endpoint to see all of a customer’s subsciptions (active and cancelled)

 ## :smirk: Stretch Goals

-* [ ] Create a Tea that holds tea information that I need for this API that has basic CRUD
+* [ ] Create a Tea API that holds tea information that I need for this API that has basic CRUD could be fun to consume.

 <!-- Contributing -->